Where Do Peppercorns Come From? Complete Guide to Origins and Types

 Ancient Pepper Trading Scene

-Peppercorns come from the plant Piper nigrum, a perennial climbing vine native to the tropical regions of South Asia.
-This vine produces small clusters of berries called drupes.
-These unassuming green fruits will eventually become the peppercorns we know and love — depending on how they’re harvested and processed.
+Peppercorns come from the Piper nigrum plant, a perennial climbing vine native to South Asia's tropical regions.
+The vine produces small clusters of berries called drupes, which become peppercorns through specific harvesting and processing methods.

 How Peppercorns Grow